Hammalawa Saddhatissa: Stay in the West

 In 1957 he traveled to London at the request of the Maha Bodhi Society and lived the rest of his life in the West.

 He obtained his PhD from the University of Edinburgh and held academic appointments at a number of universities.
 He was a visiting lecturer in Buddhist studies at Oxford University; a lecturer in Sinhala at the University of London; and Professor of Pali and Buddhism at the University of Toronto.
 He was a Buddhist Chaplain at the London University and a vice president of the Pali Text Society.

 At the time of his death he was the head of the London Buddhist Vihara and the Head of the Sangha (Sanghanayaka) of the United Kingdom and Europe of the Siam Nikaya of Sri Lanka."

 He was posthumously honored in 2005 by Sri Lanka with a postage stamp bearing his image.

 Philosophy

 Due to spending years at SOAS, University of London, Saddhatissa developed a sensitivity to Western philosophical discourse.
 He thus developed his thought, specifically in Buddhist ethics, with both traditional training and Western thought in mind.
-His primary Western influence (in Buddhist Ethics at least) appears to be Fyodor Shcherbatskoy, followed by the French philologist Louis de La Vallée-Poussin.
+His primary Western influence (in Buddhist Ethics at least) appears to be Fyodor Shcherbatskoy, followed by the Belgian philologist Louis de La Vallée-Poussin.

-His main interest was in staying close to the 'lived expression' of Buddhism as opposed to abstract academic theorizing.
+His main interest was in staying close to the 'lived expression' of Buddhism as opposed to abstract academic theorising.